-- Upper-state lifetimes are typically a couple of nanoseconds, i.e., similar to those of semiconductor lasers, but orders of magnitude shorter than those of doped-insulator lasers.
-This means that dyes are not suitable for Q switching with continuous or long-pulse pumping.
+- Upper-state lifetimes are typically a couple of nanoseconds, i.e., similar to those of semiconductor lasers, but orders of magnitude shorter than those of doped-insulator solid-state lasers.
+Therefore, dye lasers are not suitable for Q switching with continuous or long-pulse pumping; they can store energy only over very short times.
 However, intense dye laser pulses can be obtained with pulsed pumping, using a Q-switched pump laser or a flash lamp.

 - The gain per unit length can be fairly high (order of 103 cm−1), particularly for pulsed pumping.

-- The power conversion efficiency is typically between 10% and 30% for laser pumping, and possibly lower for flash lamp pumping.
+- The power conversion efficiency is typically between 10% and 30% for laser pumping, and typically lower for flash lamp pumping.

-Many different dyes are nowadays available, and in total they can cover huge wavelength regions.
-One name like exalite, coumarin, rhodamine, pyrromethene, pyridine, fluorescein, pyridine or styryl can characterize a whole family of dyes with slightly different chemical structures, having somewhat different ranges of emission wavelengths and being distinguished with additional numbers.
+Many different laser dyes are available, and in total they can cover huge wavelength regions.
+A name like exalite, coumarin, rhodamine, pyrromethene, pyridine, fluorescein, pyridine or styryl often denotes not a precisely defined substance, but rather a whole family of dyes with slightly different chemical structures, having somewhat different ranges of emission wavelengths and being distinguished with additional numbers.
 For example, one may use coumarin 2, 47, 102 or 153 for lasers in the blue to green spectral region.

 Typical solvents for laser dyes are ethanol, p-dioxane and dimethylsulfoxide (DMSO).
 The used dye concentrations depend on the used pumping geometry and pump power; they are normally well below a gram per liter.
 The dyes can be purchased in powder form, such that the user can make the dye solution with any desired concentration.